Hurricane season is approaching. This is the first forecast for 2019

-One of the major determining factors in hurricane forecasting is whether the U.S. is in an El Niño or La Niña climate pattern, he said.
+One of the major determining factors in hurricane forecasting is whether the USA is in an El Niño or La Niña climate pattern.

 "The current weak El Niño event appears likely to maintain intensity or perhaps even strengthen during the summer/fall," according to the forecast.

 El Niño is a natural warming of tropical Pacific Ocean water, which tends to suppress the development of Atlantic hurricanes.
 Its opposite, La Niña, marked by cooler ocean water, tends to increase hurricanes in the Atlantic.

 Another limiting factor: Tropical Atlantic sea surface temperatures are slightly cooler than average.
 Hurricanes are fueled in part by warm seawater.